Xingyu96/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your device might look like here.**\*\*

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*
+- I wanted the physical buttons on the device to be at the top and large so that they are easily located.
+- I didn't want to add more that the 3 buttons (2 for controlling the tempo and 1 for start/stopping the flash) because this would keep the device easy to operate and its function clear.

 ## Part F. Record